 - Classic Rotary Cheese Grater-NSF Restaurant Certified on Amazon

-Did you forget to reserve pasta water before your drained your pasta?
-That's okay - it happens to us all!
-To substitute 1 cup of pasta water, add ยผ teaspoon of cornstarch to a cup of water and whisk until dissolved.
+Forget to reserve pasta water? - To substitute 1 cup of pasta water, add ¼ teaspoon of cornstarch to a cup of water and whisk until dissolved.

 Salmon Alfredo